percy/example-percy-appium-python/README.md

 runs.
 Click anywhere on the Build 2 row.
 You can see the original screenshots on the left, and the new screenshots on the right.

 Percy has highlighted what's changed visually in the app!
-Snapshots with the largest changes are shown first You can click on the highlight to reveal the underlying screenshot.
+Screenshots with the largest changes are shown first You can click on the highlight to reveal the underlying screenshot.

-If you scroll down, you'll see that no other test cases were impacted by our changes to the 'Clear completed' button.
-The unchanged screenshots appear grouped together at the bottom of the list.
+If you scroll down, you'll see that no other test cases were impacted by our changes to text.
+The unchanged screenshots are shown under `Unchanged` filter and are hidden by default.

 ### Finished! 😀